 The code can be in any programming language, it can also be only a simple script dedicated to one specific task, as long as it is working and documented.

 Assessment criteria:

 Core metadata for contribution

-Terms of use, Availability, License
+Terms of use, Availability, License Conditions of reuse of the software are clearly indicated, ideally open source licenses apply.